This is the story of Whisper, his fight to survive and the people he has inspired through his courage and determination.

 Whisper's story is hard to read and his intake pictures difficult to look at however, his suffering will not be in vain.
 Hopefully his story will be a teachable moment for generations to come.
 As a society, we can take our anger and disgust for the responsible parties, coupled with our care and concern for these horses, and harness it for positive changes.
 We can use their plight as a “call to action”, lobbying for stronger large animal care laws, education for animal control officers and our youth, and minimum standards of care for equine in our state.

 This type of senseless suffering should be a thing of the past.
 We can do better, the animals certainly deserve better, and we need your help to continue the action we are called to provide.

 *The Henneke Scoring System is a scientific method of evaluating a horse’s body condition regardless of breed, body type, sex or age.
 It is now widely used by law enforcement agencies as an objective method of scoring a horse’s body condition in horse cruelty cases.
 It rates the horses on a scale of 1 to 9.
 A score of 1 is considered poor or emaciated with no body fat.
 A 9 is extremely fat or obese.
 Horse veterinarians consider a body score of between 4 and 7 as acceptable.
 A 5 is considered ideal.

-Unfortunately, L.E.A.R.N. often receives calls from animal control agencies throughout South Carolina who have seized horses in similar shape to Whisper's upon his arrival at the L.E.A.R.N.
-This happens much too often and puts quite a burden on horse rescue organizations who are mainly funded by private doantions and small grants.
+Unfortunately we frequently receive calls from animal control agencies throughout South Carolina who have seized horses in similar shape to Whisper's upon his arrival at the L.E.A.R.N.
+This happens far too often and puts quite a burden on horse rescue organizations who are mainly funded by private doantions and small grants.
 We welcome the day when there are no more neglected horses needing our help.
 We would love to become unneccessary.
 Until that day, with the support of our community, we will continue to do our best to rehabilitate these deserving souls.